 All that said, we find it’s usually not much of an issue for our customers.
 Consider our money-back Fearless Guarantee.
 Once you fall in love with the bike and the new way of life it opens up, it’s amazing how creative you can get.

-The Edgerunner is designed and built to ride like a normal bike, but it’s more stable.
-And when loaded, it’s far more stable than your standard bicycle (or most cargo bikes, for that matter).
-Our 20” rear wheel’s hub is closer to the ground and thus lowers the effective center of gravity, which in turn stabilizes the ride incredibly well.
+All our bikes are designed and built to ride like a normal bike, but more stable.
+And when loaded, they are far more stable than your standard bicycle (or most cargo bikes, for that matter).
+Our 20” and 24″ rear wheels keep the rear deck closer to the ground lowering the effective center of gravity, which in turn stabilizes the ride incredibly well.

 In fact, in 20-plus years of business, we’ve tested every kind of cargo bike imaginable as part of our research-and-development process, and we’re confident that, when it comes to carrying the vast majority of loads hauled by most cargo bikers, other types of bike are simply inferior.
 We design with multi-functional modularity in mind to maximize your options and abilities.